Abishek788/DevOps-Engineer-Take-Home-Submission/Readme.md

 ## 📌 Overview

-At Linq, maintaining infrastructure uptime, performance, and reliability is critical.
+At times, maintaining infrastructure uptime, performance, and reliability is critical.
 This solution provides:

 - ✅ Real-time monitoring of system metrics (CPU, memory, disk, network)
 - ✅ Alerting on high resource usage